Rajpratik71/Mininet-wiki/Mininet 2.2.0 RC1 Release Notes.md

 [release announcement](http://mininet.org/blog/2014/11/12/mininet-2-2-0-beta/) and the [README](https://github.com/mininet/mininet/tree/2.2.0rc1/README.md) file.]

-This document contains supplementary information and issues not included in that file.
+This document contains supplementary information and issues not included in the README.

 ### Documentation for Examples and Tests